hychen39/hychen39.github.io/_posts/2018-10-17-apex_messages_app_item.md

 We need to show the messages from the PL/SQL process (back-end) to the user (front-end) very often.

-One way is to use the globale variable `APEX_APPLICATION.G_PRINT_SUCCESS_MESSAGE`.
+One way is to use the global variable `APEX_APPLICATION.G_PRINT_SUCCESS_MESSAGE`.
 The Apex will shows the message in the upper right corner with the green box.
 The method is suitable for showing information that doesn't need the user to interact with.

 The second way is to use `APEX_ERROR.ADD_ERROR` procedure to add the message to the error stack.
 When loading the page, the Apex will show these messages.
 We can specify the locations of showing the messages either on the upper right corner or associate with pages items or event an error page.
 However, the  `APEX_ERROR.ADD_ERROR` procedure will interrupt the request processing process such that the codes after the `APEX_ERROR.ADD_ERROR` will not be executed.
 The method is appropriate for the form validation.